duncanp-sonar/almvm/labs/vstsextend/sonarcloud/readme.md

 - Setup a VSTS project and CI build to integrate with SonarCloud
 - Analyze SonarCloud reports
 - Integrate static analysis into the VSTS pull request process
-- Add a dashboard widget to display the current quality of the project

 ### Prerequisites for the lab